urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch5.markdown

     @

-Not only are we mixing atoms of different odors in our arithmetic, but the result appears to be... odorless.
+Not only are we mixing atoms of different odors in our arithmetic, but the result appears to be odorless.
 It is odorless.
 But we can cast it back:

     ~waclux-tomwyc/try=> :type; `@ta`(add 'u' (mul 256 'd'))